3D-e-Chem/kripodb/docs/baseline-update.rst

 7. Convert pairs file into dense similarity matrix
 --------------------------------------------------

-.. note:: Converting the pairs file into a dense matrix goes quicker with more memory.
+.. tip:: Converting the pairs file into a dense matrix goes quicker with more memory.

 The following commands converts the pairs into a compressed dense matrix::